Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Experiments

-We apply Critical DropEdge to both infinite-width and finite-width GCNs on node classification with a semi-supervised setting.
-For infinite-width GCNs, we consider two backbones: GCN \citep{kipf2016semi} and JKNet \citep{xu2018representation}, while we use three backbones (GCN, JKNet, IncepGCN \citep{rong2019dropedge}) for finite-width GCNs.
-The corresponding results for the infinite-width GCNs can be found in Appendix \ref{sec:infinite-width}.
-As for finite-width GCNs we use the hyper-parameter reported in \cite{rong2019dropedge} to obtain the results for DropEdge.
-On the other hand, we perform a random hyper-parameter search and fix the edge preserving percent as $\rho(G)=\frac{|V|}{2|E|}$ for C-DropEdge.
-Table \ref{tab:result} summarizes the performance on three citation network datasets with finite-width GCNs.
-In this table, we report the performance of GCNs with 4/8/16/32 layers and implementation details can be found in Appendix \ref{sec:exp_imp}.
-For each hyperparameter, we run 10 times and report the mean and standard variance.
-It is shown that C-DropEdge consistently outperforms vanilla and DropEdge counterparts, with both infinite-width and finite-width, especially when the model is deep.
-Besides, our C-DropEdge method can achieve smaller error bars, indicating that our method is more robust than DropEdge.
+We apply Critical DropEdge (referred to as C-DropEdge) to finitely-wide and infinitely-wide GNNs on semi-supervised node classification.
+The implementation details are given in Appendix \ref{sec:exp_imp}.

-Finally, we perform an empirical study of whether the proposed drop rate value is indeed optimal or close to optimal to strengthen our results.
-To this end, we conducted experiments on dropping edges at various rates (sampling percent) and verified that the rate of Critical DropEdge can achieve the results closed to optimal, as shown in Table \ref{tab:rate}.
+For finitely-wide GNNs, we consider three backbones: GCN, JKNet, and IncepGCN \citep{rong2019dropedge}.
+For DropEdge, we use the hyper-parameters reported in \cite{rong2019dropedge} to obtain the results.
+For C-DropEdge, we perform a random hyper-parameter search and fix the edge preserving rate as $\rho(G)=\frac{|V|}{2|E|}$.
+In addition, we compare with DGN~\citep{zhou2020towards}, a normalization-based baseline, which uses GCN \citep{kipf2017semi} and GAT \citep{velivckovic2017graph} as backbones.
+Table \ref{tab:result_final} summarizes node classification performance of finitely-wide GNNs with 4/8/16/32 layers on three citation networks (Cora, Citesser, Pubmed) and one co-author network (Physics).
+In particular, we report the best performance across different backbones for DropEdge, C-DropEdge and DGN, and leave separate results with different backbones in Appendix \ref{sec:backbones}.
+The reported results are the mean and standard deviation over 10 times.
+As can be seen, C-DropEdge consistently outperforms GCN, DGN, and DropEdge, especially when the model is deep.
+Besides, C-DropEdge can achieve smaller error variances, demonstrating stronger robustness than DropEdge.